rootslab/spade/Readme.md

  */
 Spade#initCache( [ Object file_load_opt [, Object cache_opt, [ Function cback ] ] ] ) : undefined
 ```
-> __NOTE__: Empty files and scripts processed and refused by Redis with
-> an error reply, they are automatically evicted from the cache.

-> __NOTE__: If 'cache_opt' is set, the cache will be re-initialized; it happens
-> only if the cache is ready, or when no other script commands are already been
-> queued and not yet been sent to Redis ( for example, when the client is offline );
-> otherwise option object will be ignored and cache will remain intact.

 > See [Camphora#load](https://github.com/rootslab/camphora#options) for a list of available
 > options for cache.

 > See "__[Script Cache Events](#script-cache-events)__" Section for the list of events.

 ####cli